asenarmour/Sequence-models-coursera/README.md

 ## Introduction:
-This repo contains all jupyter notebooks that were present as an assignment in this course.
+This repo contains all 'jupyter notebooks' that were present as an assignment in this course.

 -------------------